Saurabhkg03/Amazon-reviews-extract/README.md

 *Check out the whole Splash JS Documentation here-* <a href="https://splash.readthedocs.io/en/stable/install.html#linux-docker">https://splash.readthedocs.io/en/stable/install.html#linux-docker</a>

 # Run the code
-Run the python code which is created with BeautifulSoup and requests libraries.
+Run the python code which is created with BeautifulSoup and requests libraries.<br>
-(Make sure you have all  the libraries and dependancies installed.
+(Make sure you have all  the libraries and dependancies installed.<br>
 Remember to replace the https link with the second page of product link you want and keep the ={x} as it is by removing =2.)